ARM-software/abi-aa/buildattr64/buildattr64.rst

 The syntactic structure of a subsection is::

-   <uint8: optional> <uint8: parameter type>
+   <uint8: comprehension> <uint8: parameter type>
    <attribute>*

 Informally, subsections consist of a header and 0 or more attributes.

-*optional* is a 1-byte integer.
+*comprehension* is a 1-byte integer.
 It encodes whether the subsection contents can be safely skipped if the consumer does not recognize the subsection vendor-name, or if any subset of the subsection can be skipped over.

 The permitted values are::

    *0* not optional.
-The consumer must understand the subsection and all of its contents for the program to be correct.
+The consumer must comprehend the subsection and all of its contents for the program to be correct.

    *1* optional.
 The consumer may skip the subsection in full or in part